ibrahimaglr/Image-to-Text-.NET-Framework/README.md

   <img src="media/Screenshotpanel.png" width="500px">
 </p>

-# Example
+# Exampleresults of plain text document (readable background and text color)
-the results of a plain text document (background and text color compatible with reading) it will show a notification when the text reading process is complete, if you click on the notification, it will create a file in the 'temp' folder and show the text copied to the memory
+It will show a notification when text reading is complete, if you click on the notification it will create a file in the 'temp' folder and show the text copied to memory.
-If we compare the results with the original text, it can be seen that tesseract ocr gives above average results.
+If we compare the results with the original text, it can be seen that tesseract ocr gives above-average results, but objectively these results are not enough for users.
-### OUTPUT
+### OUTPUTs
 <p align="center">
   <img src="media/data.png" width="500px">
 </p>